eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Demonstrated ability to communicate complex ideas clearly and concisely as well as proven ability to effectively interface and influence at all levels of an organization
 	- Moderate proficiency with MS Project as well as MS Visio, Excel and PowerPoint
 	- Minimum of 2 years of experience with transactional-based continuous improvement projects
++ skill set:
+	- Software Engineer (Media Streaming) - Periscope
+	- We are a small team that develops media streaming services and client libraries for Periscope and Twitter's professional live streams.
+The service ingests thousands of concurrent live video feeds and serves them to viewers in a way that scales to large audiences while maintaining low latency.
+The service also provides low-latency transcoding and stores live streams for on-demand viewing.
+On the client side, our cross-platform libraries power low-latency broadcasting and playback in Periscope and Twitter mobile apps.
+You can learn more about our techniques for low-latency streaming at scale here (https://medium.com/@periscopecode/introducing-lhls-media-streaming-eb6212948bef) and here (https://youtu.be/RbH_2l77Pm8).
+	- The role of our service and client libraries is expanding beyond the Periscope use case to handle content from an ever-increasing set of professional broadcast sources and for increasingly high-profile events.
+We are growing the capabilities, reliability, and quality of our service libraries to power more and more of Twitter's live video.
+	- We are looking for a generalist software developer.
+The ideal candidate has distributed systems experience but would also be comfortable contributing on the Android and iOS client side.
+While experience in developing media streaming systems is a plus, the position doesn't require domain knowledge in media codecs and streaming.
+	- The majority of our server-side codebase is in Go.
+If you have never worked in Go but you are comfortable in C, C++, or Java, you’ll pick it up quickly.
+Experience with AWS is a plus.
+Our service uses EC2, DynamoDb, S3, SQS, and Redis, for example.
+On the client side, our codebase is primarily in C++.
+Experience in Objective-C and Java would also be a plus.
+In your day-to-day work, you will encounter media technologies including RTMP, RTP, HLS, H.264, AAC, Opus, the WebRTC native stack, and CDN infrastructure.
++ skill set:
+	- Backend development experience with a strong interest in work involving data pipelines, distributed systems, performance analysis, and/or large-scale data processing Experience with software engineering practices (e.g. unit testing, code reviews, design documentation)
+	- Able to take on complex problems, learn quickly, and persist towards a good solution
+	- Experience designing fault-tolerant distributed systems
+	- Experience with data pipelines
+	- Experience with Hadoop or other MapReduce-based architectures
+	- Experience with Kafka, Druid or other Streaming Compute based technologies is a plus
+	- Experience with ad tech is a plus
++ skill set:
+	- Experience with asynchronous I/O and coroutines
+	- Experience with event driven service architecture